Contents

 Children living within one of the school's named parishes are prioritised next, according to criterion 5.
 The named parishes are Allhallows, Cliffe and Cliffe Woods, Cooling, Cuxton, Frindsbury Extra (including Wainscott and Upnor), Halling, High Halstow, Hoo St Werburgh (including Chattenden), St James Isle of Grain, St Mary Hoo, and Stoke.

-The 11 plus is designed to select the most academically-able children in the country.
-Here are our top tips to help you and your child feel confident for exam day!
+The Medway Test is designed to be challenging.
+Here are our top tips to help your child prepare for the exam in September 2024.

 It’s important to build a good knowledge base before the 11 plus.
 Using a ‘little and often’ approach when learning is key – our brains encode new information more effectively when dealing with smaller ‘chunks’ of information.
 For children aged 10–11, child psychologists recommend regular study sessions of 20–30 minutes.